MatheusCerqueiraDev/MatheusCerqueiraDev/README.md

 ### Hi there  <br/>Welcome to my profile!
 Currently I'm working as a software engineer.
 I'm improving my React and Typescript.
 They are my main stacks! ⚛️
 <br/>
-I work at Agencia MoP a marketing agency developing front end.
+I work at Shipeezi a marketing agency developing front end.

 <br/>
 I'm passionate about technologies and understand how they works.
 Two of my hobbies are study and programming. 😅